jaulib v1.4.0-2-g788cf73

 Returns true if bot, dirname() and basename() refer to .

-std::string to_string() const noexcept
+std::string toString() const noexcept

 Returns a comprehensive string representation of this item.